JonmarCorpuz/SecondBrain/Protocol - NTP.md

 * Allows automatic syncing of time over a network
 * Allows accuracy of time within 1 millisecond if the NTP server is in the same LAN or within 50 milliseconds if connecting to the NTP server over a WAN
 * Uses UDP port 123 to communicate
+* Only uses the UTC timezone
+* Provides authentication to be configured in order to allow NTP clients to ensure that they only sync to the intended servers
+* A loopback address can't be manually configured as the NTP reference clock

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)